flevi29/steam-smurf/README.md

 ## How it works

-1. Validates provided information, asks for your input if needed
+1. Validates provided information, asks for input if needed
 2. Shuts down currently running Steam process
 3. Logs in and launches game with provided info
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_optionally_ ↴